Dooor-AI/cortex-db/clients/python/README.md

 # CortexDB Python SDK

-Official Python client for CortexDB - Multi-modal RAG Platform.
+Official Python client for CortexDB.

+## What is CortexDB?

+CortexDB is a multi-modal RAG (Retrieval Augmented Generation) platform that combines traditional database capabilities with vector search and advanced document processing.
+It enables you to:

+- Store structured and unstructured data in a unified database
+- Automatically extract text from documents (PDF, DOCX, XLSX) using Docling
+- Generate embeddings for semantic search using various providers (OpenAI, Gemini, etc.)
+- Perform hybrid search combining filters with vector similarity
+- Build RAG applications with automatic chunking and vectorization

+CortexDB handles the complex infrastructure of vector databases (Qdrant), object storage (MinIO), and traditional databases (PostgreSQL) behind a simple API.

 ## Features

-- Async/await support with httpx
+- **Multi-modal document processing**: Upload PDFs, DOCX, XLSX files and automatically extract text with OCR fallback
-- Semantic search with vector embeddings
+- **Semantic search**: Vector-based search using embeddings from OpenAI, Gemini, or custom providers
+- **Automatic chunking**: Smart text splitting optimized for RAG applications using Docling
+- **Flexible schema**: Define collections with typed fields and storage locations
+- **Hybrid queries**: Combine exact filters with semantic search
-- File upload with automatic text extraction and vectorization
+- **File upload**: Direct file upload with automatic text extraction and vectorization
-- Type hints for better IDE support
-- Pydantic models for data validation
+- **Type-safe**: Full type hints and Pydantic models for validation
-- Context manager support
-- Error handling with custom exceptions
+- **Async/await**: Built with httpx for high-performance async operations

 ## Installation